Sebastian-/Design-Patterns/README.md

         * The observer pattern allows for a subject object to be extended by its observers without having to change itself.
         * The decorator pattern allows for new functionality to be wrapped around existing objects without modifying the core object.

+* Dependency Inversion Principle
+    * Depend upon abstractions.
+Do not depend upon concrete classes.
+    * Similar to "Program to an abstraction, not a concrete implementation" but focuses more on the structure of a program rather than its implementation.
+    * High-level modules should not depend on low-level modules, both should depend on abstractions
+        * A high-level module is one which makes use of other modules to define its behavior.
+Instead of using the lower-level modules directly, both should conform to a common interface.
+In this way, the implementation of both can change without breaking the interaction bewteen them.
+    * Abstractions should not depend on details, details should depend on abstractions
+        * Said another way, abstractions should not change as details about the underlying objects change.
+Instead, changing details should stay within the bounds of their object's abstraction.

 ## Patterns